apietrelli/myVCF/docs/feature.rst

   from the project home page.

-  In this example we are going to search for **1-878314-878314-G-C** variant.
+  In this example we are going to search for the **1-878314-878314-G-C** variant.

 .. figure:: img/myVCF_search_variant.png
      :scale: 50 %
      :alt: search variant
      :align: center

-- If the variant exists in the VCF, the **variant page** retireve information from VCF regarding:
+- If the variant exists in the VCF file, the **variant page** will retireve information from the VCF regarding:

   - **Variant quality**
   - **Variant annotation**